 When initiating a session for an offline device, a message will be presented to remind you that the connection may not be successful.
 However, LiveDesktop will still queue the necessary commands to initiate the session.

 If the device receives the commands, then LiveDesktop should continue to work normally as it would for a device detected as online.

-If you experience any issues or concerns when using LiveDesktop, please reach out to the Addigy Support team from Support -> Issues within Addigy, by email firstname.lastname@example.org, or by call (305)330-6677.
+If you experience any issues or concerns when using LiveDesktop, please reach out to the Addigy Support team from Support -> Issues within Addigy, by email firstname.lastname@example.org, or by calling (305)330-6677.